jstiefel/jstiefel/README.md

 <details>
   <summary><b>Control of magnetic fields using Mixed Reality</b></summary>
   <br />
-  With the release of the HoloLens 2, we had the idea to visualize magnetic fields and control our magnetic field generator using Mixed Reality.
-I implemented an application using Unity and MRTK.
-The application was then connected to our existing ROS framework and used with the HoloLens 2.
+  Inspired by the launch of HoloLens 2, we embarked on a groundbreaking venture to visualize magnetic fields and manipulate our magnetic field generator through Mixed Reality.
+Leveraging Unity and MRTK, I implemented an application that seamlessly integrated with our ROS framework and seamlessly operated with the HoloLens 2.
   <br />
   <br />
   <a href="#"><img src="assets/mr.jpg" width="600" /></a>